-My name is Alexandre Perez.
-I’m a young filmmaker and XR creator based in Paris.
+Alexandre Perez - I’m a young filmmaker and XR creator based in Paris.
 After graduating from the ESEC Film School Paris in 2013, and a professional background in several production companies, I embarked on a career in writing and directing.
 It starts with award-winning shorts and two collaborations with the radio France Inter’s web department.

-I went on to discover other early virtual reality works and then wrote the script for SERGEANT JAMES (link), my first VR film, which tells the story of the relationship between a small boy and a hidden presence under his bed embodied by the viewer.
-This year, I made another VR film called SEANCE 129 (link – only available in France on Facebook, Youtube, Oculus) about a famous speech given by Georges Clemenceau in the french parliament at the end of WWI.
+A. P. - I went on to discover other early virtual reality works and then wrote the script for Sergeant James, my first VR film, which tells the story of the relationship between a small boy and a hidden presence under his bed embodied by the viewer.
+This year, I made another VR film called Séance 129 about a famous speech given by Georges Clemenceau in the french parliament at the end of WWI.

-Storytelling, hardware/software, point of view… All, at the same time, give me the possibility to explore immersive universes.
+A. P. - Storytelling, hardware/software, point of view...
 Everything is connected.
 But the direct relationship with the viewer is, maybe, my first leitmotiv.